Parañaque Integrated Terminal Exchange: Platforms

-The bus ticketing counters and boarding gates are located at the terminal's ground floor and second-floor levels, while the arrival bays are only at the second and third gate of the second-floor level.
-The modern jeepney ticketing counter, boarding gate, and the arrival bays are all located on the second-floor level.
+The bus ticketing counters (named Ticket Booth 1 to 6) and boarding gates (named Gates 1 to 8) are located at the terminal's ground and second floor levels, while the arrival bays are only at the second and third gates of the second level.

+The modern jeepney ticketing counter, boarding gate, and the arrival bays are all located on the second level.
+PITX food stalls can be found in both the ground and second levels.
+For this reason, buses from the Ninoy Aquino International Airport arrive at what are called "French Baked" gates.
 For traditional jeepneys, the loading bays are found on the north side of the terminal and the unloading bays are on the south.
-The UV Express departure and arrival platforms are all located on the third-floor level.
+The UV Express departure and arrival platforms are all located on the third level.
 The taxi lane area can be found on the ground floor near the main entrance.

 Services

-As of November 2019, PITX services the following routes:
+As of January 2025, PITX services the following routes: